gilpanal/beatbytebot_api/README.md

 As an alternative you can also grab the file `testDB.json` at `test` folder https://raw.githubusercontent.com/gilpanal/beatbytebot_api/master/test/testDB.json and directly import into Firebase DB to simulate the Bot input.

 ## Demo:
-If you want to see a real example just follow these steps:
+If you want to see it in action just follow these steps:
 1. In Telegram, create a new channel or group
 2. Add the bot called "bunchofsongsbot" as an admin to the chat
 3. Record something or attach an audio file